microsoft/Windows-AppConsult-PWALab/Manual/README.md

 }
 ```

-However, the browser isn't able to display push notifications on its own like, for example, Windows 10 can do when an application receives a toast notification.
+However, the browser isn't able to display push notifications on its own like, for example, Windows 10 can when an application receives a toast notification.
 We have to listen for incoming notifications in our web application and use the information in the incoming JSON to visually render it.
-We're going to do this operation in the service worker since, as already explained, it's able to run also in background when the browser isn't running.
+We're going to perform this operation in the service worker since, as already explained, it's able to run in the background when the browser isn't running.

 1. Open Visual Studio Code.
 Choose **File -> Open folder** and select the folder *"Lab/Exercise3/01-Start/Contoso.Dashboard"* from the location where you have uncompressed the zip file at the beginning of the lab (it should be *"C:\PWALab"*).
 2. Select the **sw.js** file in the Explorer panel on the left.